Housing

 Community Services

 - Community Services-Offering area resources in situations of homelessness, chemical dependency, domestic abuse, unemployment and mental health.
 No case management commitment; use as often or as little as needed.
-Assistance with hygiene products, household goods and bus tickets and gas vouchers (for work or medical appointments).
+Assistance with hygiene products, household goods, mailboxes for people experiencing homelessness, free telephone line, bus tokens, and gas vouchers (call for program requirements).
 Open Mondays, Tuesdays, Wednesdays, and Fridays 9am-3pm.

-- Hygiene Unit-Hygiene services including showers, toilets, and sinks are available to everyone Monday-Friday from 9am-3pm.
+- Hygiene Unit-Including showers (shampoo, conditioner, body wash, towels included), toilets, and sinks.
+Come to the parking lot doors and you will be greeted by Damiano staff.
 Drop-ins welcome.
-Come to the parking lot doors and you will be greeted by Damiano staff.

 - Health Realization-Cognitive skills-based program that helps individuals manage stress in a positive way.
-Open to all individuals on Wednesdays at 7pm in the Community Kitchen; women’s meetings are Sundays at 7pm in room 205 (please arrive 15-minutes early).
+Open to all individuals on Wednesdays at 7pm; women only meetings are Sundays at 7pm (please arrive 15-minutes early for both programs as building doors are locked when the meeting begins).

 Clothing and Household